billynewport/datasurface/docs/Datastores.md

 ## Schemas supported

 DataSurface supports a tabular style schema and an Avro schema with a record as the primary attribute.
 The DataSurface schema and type system is discussed [here](DataTypes.md) for further information.

+## Dataset partitioning

+Producers specify a partitioning strategy for ingestion as part of their metadata.
+This works in terms of splitting the data for efficient ingestion.
+The problem is consumers, in my experience, sometimes want a different partitioning strategy.
+Re-partitioning a dataset is actually very expensive to do.
+For now, consumers cannot specify alternative partitioning strategies but this is something that could be added in the future.